Dave-21/UPHDAS/docs/UPHDAS_Directory_Structure.md

-# UPHDAS Directory Structure, Storage, Retrieval, Compression, and Archival Plan
+# UPHDAS Directory Structure, Storage, Retrieval, and Compression Plan

 This document outlines the directory layout and responsibilities for both the **Raspberry Pi units** and the **central server** in the UPHDA-System.
-It also addresses where all files and configurations should reside and how data should be stored, synced, and archived.
+It also addresses where all files and configurations should reside and how data should be stored, and synced.

 ---